-Writing a Literary Analysis
+Academic Writing Guide: How to Write a Literary Analysis

 What is a literary analysis?

 A literary analysis is a critical analysis of a work of literature such as a poem, a play, a short story or a novel.
 A literary analysis starts with careful reading and examination of certain parts of the story in order to understand the whole story better.